Knowledge base article templates that work

 Knowledge base article template examples

 Frequently asked questions are an important part of a knowledge base because they address the most common questions customers have and are useful to customers at all stages of the customer journey.
 FAQs start with a question and then answer it concisely.
+Here's a snapshot of some of our FAQ articles:

 Within a knowledge base, FAQs can function as their own articles (e.g., "How do I set up a password?") or be incorporated into a longer series (e.g., "How to get started with your account").
 Outside of the help center, an AI-powered assistant, such as Answer Bot, can also provide support through FAQs.